loyjoy/welcome/documentation/pro_campaign/PRO_CAMPAIGN_PIN_EMAIL.md

 ## 1. What this solutions will do for you

-Some of your chatbots aim to make your customers return to the chatbot after a certain time.
-Especially loyalty experiences or an advent calendars are use cases where your customers ideally return to the chatbot.
+Some of your chatbots aim to get customers to return again and again.
+Especially Loyalty experiences or an Advent Calendar are use cases where your customers ideally return.
 LoyJoy will remember the customer and can identify them without asking for an email address again.
 Occasionally a customer will return to the chatbot from another device or delete their browsing history.
 In this case, LoyJoy sends a 6-digit code (PIN) via email to customers, which has to be entered in the chat.
 This article describes **how to send PIN emails to your customers from ProCampaign**.
 LoyJoy will automatically transfer your PIN email details to ProCampaign.

 ## 2. What you need for this solution